yannickycpan/yangchenpan/markdowns/people.md

 ### Openings

 I am looking for outstanding and highly motivated RAs (start ASAP)/PhD students (2027 Fall) whose research interests align with mine.

-If you are interested, please email me your CV, academic transcripts, and a brief description of your research interests.
-Before reaching out, I encourage you to review my research interest description and publications to assess whether there is a good fit.
+Please see this [ad](https://xhslink.cn/o/679B6cZzp7x) for more information.

 **Important:** The CityU School of Graduate Studies (SGS) has strict admission requirements, including minimum academic performance standards for applicants' previous degrees.
 These are **minimum requirements** determined by the University and cannot be waived by individual faculty members.
 Please review the official eligibility requirements before contacting me and ensure that you meet them.